goat-community/goat-docs/docs/toolbox/accessibility_indicators/catchments.md

 ### Visualization

 The catchment shape is derived from the routing grid using the [Marching square contour line algorithm](https://en.wikipedia.org/wiki/Marching_squares "Wikipedia: Marching Squares"), a computer graphics algorithm that can generate two-dimensional contour lines from a rectangular array of values ([de Queiroz Neto et al. 2016](catchments#6-references)).
-This algorithm transforms the grid from a 2D array to a shape to visualize or analyzed.
+This algorithm transforms the grid from a 2D array to a shape to visualize or analyze.
 An illustration of 2D image processing is shown in the figure.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center' }}>
   <img src="https://plan4better.de/images/docs/technical_documentation/isochrone/wiki.webp" width="1000px" alt="marching square" style={{ width: "1000px", height: "400px", maxHeight: "400px", maxWidth: "400px", objectFit: "contain"}}/>